 Today many kinds of Japanese design not only on Kimono but also T-shirt or some small items like box or purse you can find.
 Those patterns are Japanese traditional design called "Wagara" that has been used for Kimono and furnishing goods for centuries.
-Did you know each pattern and design have the meaning?
+Did you know each pattern and design had the meaning?

 Most of the designs had been very influenced by China, but from the mid-9th century they were translated these patterns into the ones that fitted Japanese style by incorporating its tradition and four seasons.
 The Japanese have a profound appreciation of nature, and each motif taken from nature has symbolic meaning.
 For instance, pine, bamboo, plum blossom and chrysanthemum represent the four seasons.
 You may find these motifs from nature used alone or closely linked to other traditional Japanese items such as fans, butterflies and bridges.